iJSPARK/iJSPARK.github.io/_posts/2021-12-12-rockscissorspaper.md

 ---

 ## Rock, Scissors, Paper Game
 It is my first very simple project in iOS.
 The game is play with robot.
 This is in the education book 'Devlop in Swift' provided by Apple.
-However, there has no answer.
+However, the book has no answer.

 <img width="300" alt="Screen Shot 2021-12-12 at 4 35 59 PM" src="https://user-images.githubusercontent.com/92430498/145704355-be4d1e93-59ca-4942-867d-219cfefcb4d3.png">
 <img width="300" alt="Screen Shot 2021-12-12 at 3 57 04 PM" src="https://user-images.githubusercontent.com/92430498/145703472-6ca23d62-9856-4e91-bbae-bba3db89d14a.png">